Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/QUICK_START.md

 1. **Figures are publication-quality** (300 DPI) - suitable for presentations and papers
 2. **Code is well-commented** - easy to understand and modify
 3. **Simulated data is realistic** - based on actual research performance metrics
-4. **Interactive notebook is educational** - step-by-step workflow with explanations
+4. **Statistical analysis is comprehensive** - includes all major metrics
-5. **Multiple formats provided** - Python, R, and Jupyter notebook options
+5. **Multiple formats provided** - Python and R implementations

 ---